QENEDynamicsLLC/Ergolock/README.md

 - **Security Analysis** - Unbreakable cryptographic properties proven through mathematical analysis

 ##### 💎 **QENE™ as Corporate Crown Jewel**
-As the flagship technology of QENE Dynamics LLC, QENE™ represents:
+As the flagship technology of **QENE Dynamics LLC™**, QENE™ represents:
 - **🏢 Corporate Identity** - The technology that defines the company's mission and vision
 - **💰 Valuation Anchor** - Conservative $10 trillion valuation based on revolutionary capabilities
 - **🔬 Innovation Platform** - Foundation for all derivative technologies and applications